 That’s not to mention the rich and varied cuisines found across the continent.
 Tourists can sample the finest Italian cooking and also discover new flavors and dishes in Denmark or Finland.

 With 90 days to explore, ETIAS for tourism offers the chance to discover as many of the 26 Schengen Area countries as they wish, each of which offers a unique visitor experience.

 European cities are hubs of business activity.
 Many major companies choose Europe to base their headquarters thanks to a wide talent base and excellent international connections.

-Frankfurt, Madrid, and Brussels are some of the European destinations most frequented by travellers conducting overseas negotiations, attending meetings or taking part in conferences and other events.
+Frankfurt, Madrid, and Brussels are some of the European destinations most frequented by travelers conducting overseas negotiations, attending meetings, or taking part in conferences and other events.

-Business travellers stay 90 days in Europe without a work permit
+Business travelers stay 90 days in Europe without a work permit

 The good news is that foreign citizens can travel to Europe with ETIAS for business purposes for up to 90 days.
 Provided the stay is shorter than 3 months, there is no need to obtain a work permit to carry out business in Europe.